shundhammer/qdirstat/README.md

 QDirStat is based on that code, but made independent of any KDE libraries or infrastructure, so it has much fewer library and package dependencies;
-basically only the Qt 5 libs and libz, both of which most Linux / BSD machines have installed anyway if there is any graphical desktop installed.
+basically only the Qt5 libs and libz, both of which most Linux / BSD machines have installed anyway if there is any graphical desktop installed.